 This capstone course reviews major areas of anthropology and provides further opportunity to share research on these topics.
 Students conduct research ranging from how anthropological knowledge can be applied occupationally and politically to more basic, academic topics.
+Students compile a senior intellectual portfolio that includes examples of their academic achievements across their years of anthropological study; therefore, students should be mindful of this requirement and retain electronic copies of work that they may want to include in this portfolio.
 Prerequisites: ANT 215, ANT 216, ANT 361 and senior ANT major status.